 9 Ideas To Help You Move More During The Day

-We all know that physical activity is good for our body and mind, and it is more important now than ever before, that you keep moving.
+We all know that physical activity is good for our body and mind.

 Humans were designed to move.
 Our body’s want us to “train all day” because that is what our hunter-gatherer ancestors did.
 Back then it was a simple matter of survival.

 If you couldn’t walk 20km a day to your next overnight camp, picking food or chasing animals on the way, you would end up on the dinner plate of something higher up the food chain.

 For 2 million years our ancestors have been hunter-gatherers.